Britain’s most celebrated artists

 - Winner of The Garrick Prize at Christie’s, London.

-Over the years, Darren Baker has produced an impressive portfolio of art, which grace many prestigious public and private collections, including 10 Downing Street, The House of Lords, St James’s Palace, and the Bahrain Royal household.
+Over the years, Darren Baker has produced an impressive portfolio of art, which grace much prestigious public and private collections, including 10 Downing Street, The House of Lords, St James’s Palace, and the Bahrain Royal household.
 His celebrated works are becoming much sought after by art collectors around the world.

 Painting Her Majesty

 2008 was an incredible year for me for two reasons.
 The first was meeting someone who was to change my life at the Edinburgh Festival, where I was working at the Lloyds HQ on George Street as an artist in residence.
 Amongst the stream of art collectors coming in and out, there was one person who stood out from the crowd – my wife, Abi.

 I exhibited with Lloyds at the Windsor Horse Show, as this was where I had my first conversation about the most significant event of my life as an artist.
 I introduced myself to Joseph Dublin, who was head of corporate fundraising at the Royal British Legion.
 They were thinking of ways to celebrate their 90th anniversary and a portrait of their patron.
 To my surprise, their patron was the Queen, and before I knew what was happening, I was in the middle of a conversation discussing arrangements for sitting at Buckingham Palace.

 A commission to paint Her Majesty, not only an incredible person, I had the highest honour to meet, the most famous woman in the world is something every portrait artist’s dream, completed and unveiled in 2011.